Canitia/lamina/README.md

-Canitia
+Lamina
 ==================
-Canitia is a WordPress theme based on the [Canitia Jr.](https://github.com/Canitia/canitia-jr) theme.
-Canitia is a responsive theme with some added 'advanced' features.
-For a quick look at the features you can check out the [Theme's project page](https://canitia.nl) or look at the featurelist below.
+Lamina is a WordPress theme based on the [Lamina Jr.](https://github.com/Canitia/canitia-jr) theme.
+Lamina is a responsive theme with some added 'advanced' features.
+For a quick look at the features you can check out the [Theme's project page](https://lamina.canitia.nl) or look at the featurelist below.

 # Theme features
 - Set a custom site icon (favicon) and navbar logo